aws/aws-sam-cli/designs/sam_build_cmd.rst

 In this proposal, we will be providing a new command, ``sam build``, to build Lambda functions for all programming languages that AWS Lambda supports.
 The cardinality of the problem is number of programming languages (N) times the number of package managers (M) per language.
 Hence is it is nearly impossible to natively support each combination.
 Instead, ``sam build`` will support an opinionated set of package managers for all programming languages.
-We will provide an option for customers to bring their own build commands or override the default for any programming language.
+In the future, we will provide an option for customers to bring their own build commands or override the default for any programming language.
 SAM CLI will still take care of the grunt work of iterating through every function in the SAM template, figuring out the source code location, creating temporary folders to store built artifacts, running the build command and move artifacts to right location.

 Success criteria for the change